snt-arg/Tello-object-detection/README.md

-# 👩‍💻📸 Object detection using YOLOv8
+# 👩‍💻📸 Object detection and Person tracking with Tello drone

 For my Bachelor Semester Project 2, I chose to focus on object detection, by leveraging on YOLOv8, a popular framework for object detection, object classification and more, developed by [Ultralytics](https://github.com/ultralytics).

 GitHub repository for YOLOv8 : (https://github.com/ultralytics/ultralytics)

+My Bachelor Semester Project 4

 The project is divised into two parts:
-* Object detection Python application
 * Implementation on a robot using [ROS](https://www.ros.org/)

 ## 🔍 Table Of Contents